Analysis | Why Regime Change Is Now On the Table in Venezuela

 6. What could tip the balance?

 Rank-and-file army support shifting to Guaido would be a major blow to Maduro; he is the protege and successor of Hugo Chavez, the leftist army colonel who was first elected president in 1998 after having been imprisoned for leading a failed coup in 1992.
-Guaido is seeking to win over the support of military officers by offering amnesty to those who defect.
+Top leaders of the military have pledged support for Maduro on state television.
+The brass have benefited under the regime from government contracts and mining concessions as well as their control of ports and PDVSA.
+Guaido is seeking to win over the support of officers by offering amnesty to those who defect.
 Then there’s Venezuela’s oil reserves, the largest in the world.
 The U.S. has so far held back on banning imports of Venezuelan oil, but a move to do that now might quickly hasten Maduro’s demise.
 (Oil revenue accounts for 95 percent of foreign-currency earnings.)
 Venezuelan bonds posted big gains as Guaido asserted himself as interim president, with traders betting that a new administration would be in a better position to bolster oil production and restart economic growth.

 To contact the reporter on this story: Patricia Laya in Caracas at playa2@bloomberg.net